 Keyword(s): arbitration, litigation, lawsuit

 Spend some time looking at the dispute resolution language to see how comfortable you are with what the company requires.
 If the contract (terms and conditions) states arbitration as the method of conflict resolution, know this means you won’t be able to bring a potential issue into a courtroom.
-“Arbitration is something a lot of these companies like to push onto their customers, because it’s easier for them — it’s cheaper for them, and they’re usually able to get a more favorable ruling from the arbitrator than they would a judge and a jury,” said Lynch.
+“Arbitration is something a lot of these companies like to push onto their customers, because it’s easier for them — it’s cheaper for them, and they’re usually able to get a more favorable ruling from the arbitrator than they would a judge and a jury,” Lynch said.

 Spotify’s arbitration agreement within terms and conditions